-Dominance Comparative Guide - Anti-trust/Competition Law - Turkey
+Dominance Comparative Guide

 - the maintenance of a minimum resale price;

-- distorting competition in other markets by taking advantage of financial, technological and commercial superiorities in the dominated market; and
+- distorting competition in other markets by taking advantage of financial, technological and commercial superiorities in the dominated market; or

 - limiting production, markets or technical development to the prejudice of consumers.